Martyphoto by Rodney Ludwig with FotoSketcher

 str.isMatch(regex)

-- see if a string is a match for a regular expression
+- return true if a string is a match for a regular expression

 - by default matches are looked for anywhere in the string